Hanyang University Seoul

 Strengths

-Hanyang University is an elite top 5 AACSB accredited institution renowned for its academic rigour and emphasis on research.
-Located in Seoul, Hanyang University opened its doors in 1939 with the founding principles of ‘Application of Knowledge’ and ‘Love in Action’.
-Building on this tradition of innovation and service to society, Hanyang has established itself as one of the country’s top-ranked institutions.
-With over 450 courses taught in English, Hanyang offers a diverse range of courses.
+Located in Seoul, Hanyang University opened its doors in 1939 with the following founding principles: “Application of Knowledge” and “Love in Action.”
+Building on this tradition of innovation and service to society, Hanyang has established itself as one of the highest-ranked institutions in the country.
+Offering more than 450 courses taught in English, Hanyang provides a diverse range of educational opportunities.

 Major, Academics